jsuarezruiz/awesome-monodevelop/README.md

 - [monodevelop-task-runner-addin](https://github.com/mrward/monodevelop-task-runner-addin): Provides a Task Runner Explorer for MonoDevelop and Visual Studio for Mac.
 - [monodevelop-template-creator-addin](https://github.com/mrward/monodevelop-template-creator-addin): Template creator for MonoDevelop and Visual Studio for Mac.
 - [monodevelop-typescript-task-runner](https://github.com/mrward/monodevelop-typescript-task-runner): Provides a Task Runner Explorer for MonoDevelop and Visual Studio for Mac.
+- [monodevelop-wakatime](https://github.com/CodeCavePro/monodevelop-wakatime): WakaTime is a productivity & time tracking tool for programmers.
+Once the WakaTime plugin is installed, you get a dashboard with reports about your programming by time, language, project, and branch.
 - [MonoDevelop.Xwt](https://github.com/sevoku/MonoDevelop.Xwt): Xamarin Studio / MonoDevelop addin for the Xwt cross-platform UI toolkit.
 - [ShowInGithub](https://github.com/slluis/ShowInGithub): Add-in for MonoDevelop which can be used to jump to a source code line in Github.
 - [Visual-Studio-for-Mac-ResxEditor](https://github.com/jzeferino/Visual-Studio-for-Mac-ResxEditor): Resx editor for Visual Studio for Mac / Monodevelop.
 - [vsmacdeepclean](https://github.com/yuv4ik/vsmacdeepclean): Is a Visual Studio for macOS add-in / extension that let you easily clean projects, NuGet, Xamarin and VS cache without leaving the IDE.
-- [VSMac-AssetManager](https://github.com/ademanuele/VSMac-AssetManager): A Visual Studio for Mac extension for importing/removing image assets from Xamarin.Android and Xamarin.iOS projects.
+- [VSMac AssetManager](https://github.com/ademanuele/VSMac-AssetManager): A Visual Studio for Mac extension for importing/removing image assets from Xamarin.Android and Xamarin.iOS projects.
-- [VSMac-ClassDiagram](https://github.com/ademanuele/VSMac-ClassDiagram): A Visual Studio for Mac extension that provides an interactive class diagram for loaded solutions.
+- [VSMac ClassDiagram](https://github.com/ademanuele/VSMac-ClassDiagram): A Visual Studio for Mac extension that provides an interactive class diagram for loaded solutions.
-- [VSMac-CodeDistribution](https://github.com/ademanuele/VSMac-CodeDistribution): A Visual Studio for Mac extension that breaks down how code is distributed between projects in a solution.
+- [VSMac CodeDistribution](https://github.com/ademanuele/VSMac-CodeDistribution): A Visual Studio for Mac extension that breaks down how code is distributed between projects in a solution.
-- [VSMac-CodeCoverage](https://github.com/ademanuele/VSMac-CodeCoverage): A Visual Studio for Mac code coverage extension.
+- [VSMac CodeCoverage](https://github.com/ademanuele/VSMac-CodeCoverage): A Visual Studio for Mac code coverage extension.
-- [VS4Mac-ColorHelper](https://github.com/jsuarezruiz/VS4Mac-ColorHelper): Is a Visual Studio for macOS addin to add some color helper tools.
+- [VS4Mac ColorHelper](https://github.com/jsuarezruiz/VS4Mac-ColorHelper): Is a Visual Studio for macOS addin to add some color helper tools.
 - [VS4Mac SkiaSharp Fiddle](https://github.com/jsuarezruiz/VS4Mac-SkiaSharpFiddle): Is a SkiaSharp playground - just like https://fiddle.skia.org, but inside VS4Mac!.
-- [VS4Mac.SolutionName](https://github.com/DreamTeamMobile/VS4Mac.SolutionName): Extension for Visual Studio for Mac to show currently opened solution.
+- [VS4Mac SolutionName](https://github.com/DreamTeamMobile/VS4Mac.SolutionName): Extension for Visual Studio for Mac to show currently opened solution.
+- [VS4Mac Sweeper](https://github.com/jsuarezruiz/VS4Mac-Sweeper): VS4Mac addin with functionality related to cleaning the output.
 - [XamarinStudio.RedthsAddin](https://github.com/Redth/XamarinStudio.RedthsAddin): Extensions for MonoDevelop/Xamarin Studio to improve productivity.
 Obliterate Output Paths Nukes your solution/project IntermediateOutputPath and OutputDirectory folders to completely clean it out.
 - [XAMLator](https://github.com/ylatuya/XAMLator): Is a live XAML previewer for Xamarin.Forms.
 Change something in your view's XAML in Visual Studio and you preview it live in your device or simulator!.
 - [XCodeCleaner.Addin](https://github.com/g0rdan/XCodeCleaner.Addin): The plugin for Visual Studio for Mac.
 It helps clean Xcode cache folders directly from vs4mac.
+- [xs-material-icons-generator](https://github.com/interisti/xs-material-icons-generator): This plugin help you to set material design icons to your Android project.
+- [XSVim](https://github.com/nosami/XSVim): Vim emulation layer for Xamarin Studio / Visual Studio for Mac.

 ## Project Templates